A hearty and comforting Crockpot beef and barley stew made with ease in your slow cooker. Just dump all the ingredients right in the slow cooker!

-Crockpot beef and barley stew is a warm and cozy dinner, with hearty chunks of beef and tender spoonfuls of barley and carrots.
+Crockpot beef and barley stew is a warm and cozy dinner, with hearty chunks of tender beef and spoonfuls of barley and carrots.
 The broth is thick and silky, with a rich gravy-like flavor.

 I think that Crockpot recipes should be as easy and convenient as possible.
 That's the whole point of a Crockpot recipe, right?